jmeintrup/arboretum/README.md

 **arboretum** is a  graph library and CLI for creating tree decompositions.
 Various state of the art preprocessing, graph reductions, exact and heuristic algorithms for obtaining tree decompositions are implemented.

+*This repository is currently under development, the features and documentation presented here will be valid once the first version is released on [crates.io](https://crates.io/)*

 # Features

 * Well known fast heuristics such as min-degree and min-fill and a higher quality randomized with lookahead [[1]](#1)[[2]](#1)